 What is an Air Valve ?
 Air Valve Types – Air Release Valve

 All water supply systems consist of pipes that transmit water from its source to its destination.
 In this process, pockets of trapped air can form in the pipelines.
 Pockets of air and wastewater gases are difficult to detect and will reduce the overall efficiency of the piping system.
-The air pockets may also cause water hammer problems, full stoppage of flow, pipe bursts, system noise and pipe corrosion.
-Air in the pipeline can also cause unstable operation of control valves, meters and equipment.
-To secure a safe and efficient operation it is therefore critical to continually remove air and wastewater gases from the water system.
+The air pockets may also cause water hammer problems, full flow stoppage, pipe bursts, system noise, and pipe corrosion.
+Air in the pipeline can also cause unstable control valves, meters, and equipment operations.
+To secure a safe and efficient operation, it is therefore critical to remove air and wastewater gases from the water system continually.

 What is an Air Valve?

 Air valves are an essential part of water supply networks.
-Whether it be a water distribution line or sewage main, you can be sure to find an air valve there.
+Whether it be a water distribution line or sewage main, you can find an air valve there.

 Main Components of an Air Release Valve